In the Comfort Life Spotlight

 Common areas in many retirement homes on ComfortLife.ca offer much more room.
 Many retirement homes feature an array of common areas that may include several lounges, a pub, a bistro, and more.

 Contact with care staff

 Seniors in long-term care require contact with care staff, of course.
-Personal support workers do an incredible job, and in the face of the pandemic, these workers have been very vulnerable.
-However, the fact is that they often work part-time in care communities, and many have had to hold down more than one job to make ends meet.
-The rules around this have changed since the initial outbreak, but in the first few months of the crisis, community transfer by multi-location workers was isolated as a contributing factor to high mortality rates in long-term care communities.
+Personal support workers do an incredible job, and in the pandemic, these workers were very vulnerable.
+However, the fact is that they often worked part-time in care communities, and many had to hold down more than one job to make ends meet.
+The rules around this changed since the initial outbreak, but in the first few months of the crisis, community transfer by multi-location workers was isolated as a contributing factor to high mortality rates in long-term care communities.

 Many residents in independent living retirement homes will have little need for contact with care staff or other staff.
 Under normal circumstances, people will be friendly with anyone within the community, of course.
 In assisted living, they will need to work with care workers, of course.